+- extremely poor 1 1.5

+- very poor 2 2.5

+- poor 3 3.5

+- strongly unsatisfactory 4 4.5

+- unsatisfactory 5

+- pass 6 6.5

+- clear pass 7 7.5

+- good 8 8.5

+- very good 9 9.5

+- outstanding 10

-- 2. Marks of 5.5 may not be awarded.
-If a mark is higher than 5, but lower or equal to 5.5, the work will be awarded with a 5.
-If a mark is higher than 5.5 but lower than 6, the work will be awarded with a 6. - 3.
-If a student has undertaken an examination more than once, the latest mark received will be valid. - 4.
-The results of the examinations are registered by the OSP and made available to the Examination Board. - 5.
-The university Examinations Office is responsible for registering the results of all examinations.
+- 2. If a student has undertaken an examination more than once, the latest mark received will be valid. - 3.
+The results of the examinations are registered by the OSP and made available to the Examination Board. - 4.
+The Examination Board may decide to deviate from the marks and ECs for foreign passed courses.

+5. The university Examinations Office is responsible for registering the results of all examinations.
 This office also keeps a record of which certificates have been issued to a graduation candidate.